icecube/FIRESONG/README.md

   function of a neutrino alert vs. redshift.
 This has ONLY been tested for Standard Candle sources, so it is equivalent to CDF of neutrino alert vs. flux.
+* FluxPDF.py - Generated the flux probability density distribution of a source.
 * CTA/CTA-Firesong.py - Reads in neutrinos generated with
   NeutrinoAlert.py and calculates a significance for 0.5, 5 and 50
   hour observation.
 Currenly only CTA-North is implemented.
 Though